Leeds2Capstone22-23/Backend/README.md

 # API & Backend

-Using Hasura, creation of the postgres database and GraphQL API is done automatically through easy-to-use GUI interfaces.
-See documentation at [https://hasura.io/docs/latest/index/](https://hasura.io/docs/latest/index/).
+Using [Hasura](https://hasura.io/docs/latest/index/), creation of both the PostgreSQL database and GraphQL Schema are done automatically through an easy-to-use web UI.
+An API server can be created quickly using Docker Compose, and all configurations can be depolyed with a few commands.

 # Usage